Support for Disabled Students

 Help available from the Student Disability Service

-- Develop a Learning Support Plan (LSP) to capture all of your support needs
+- Developing a Learning Support Plan to capture your disability-related needs

 Registering with the Student Disability Service

-Your first step is to complete the CCCU Disability Service registration form.
+Your first step is to register with the Student Disability Service.
 This enables us to advise you of the support that is available to you based on your individual needs.

 Register With the Student Disability Service

 How to get in touch

 We have telephone & face to face appointments available throughout the week.